randyrossi/bmc64/tools/update/GEN_UPDATE_MANIFEST.md

 The Web UI's Update page accepts such a zip after warning that it doesn't match a release on GitHub; you can also copy it to the card yourself.

-## How `add` and `seed` change the history and the release list
+## How `add`, `seed` and `sync` change the history and the release list

-Both merge by whole version, and neither ever removes one.
+All three merge by whole version, and none ever removes one.
 Releases can disappear from GitHub, but the files they put on SD cards are still out there, and a deleted pre-release is still an official release.
 For each version they report one of: